Shobhit141141/ProductApp/README.md

     style D fill:#3498db,color:#fff

 ```
+## Key Design Decisions

+1. **Modular Architecture**: The application is built with a modular architecture for easy maintenance and scalability and separation of concerns.

+2. **Localstorage Management**: Used `AsyncStorage` for persisting Recent searches.

+3. **Gemini Integration**: The application integrates with the `Gemini API` using Rest API, Gemini provides free tier models for developers, hence it was preferred for this project.

+4. **Modular Design**: The UI is designed to be responsive and adaptive for a seamless experience across different devices.

+5. **Theme and Font**: Used `Roboto Serif` for a modern and clean typography, I promoted `B/W theme` as it enhances readability and reduces visual clutter and used gradients + shimmer effects to highlight some important elements to attract user.

+6. **Nativewind over UI Library**: Used `NativeWind` for styling which resulted in rapid UI development and avoided overhead of third party UI elements which are prone to performance issues and future deprecations.

+7. **Animations**: Used `Moti` for animations to enhance user experience.

+8. **Performance Optimization**: Used `useCallback` and `useMemo` for optimizing component re-renders.
 ---

 ## 🛠️ Tech Stack

 ### Frontend

 - **Framework**:React Native (Expo SDK 51+) with TypeScript
 - **Styling**: Tailwind CSS + Nativewind
 - **Navigation**: Expo Router